-Goodwill
+Goodwill Computer software

-Useful life Not sure
+Useful life Not sure Five years

-Depreciation method used Not amortized
+Depreciation method used No amortization Straight- line method

 Internally generated or externally acquired externally acquired

+externally acquired

-(15) Impairment of non-financial assets
+(14) Impairment of non-financial assets

 The Group assesses at the end of each reporting period whether there is any indication that an asset in the scope of IAS 36 Impairment of Assets may be impaired.
 If any such indication exists, or when annual impairment testing for an asset is required, the Group estimates the asset's recoverable amount.
 An asset's recoverable amount is the higher of an asset's or cash-generating unit's ("CGU") fair value less costs to sell and its value in use and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
-Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired loss and is written down to its recoverable amount.
+Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.